NuggetWarmer/MDK-Debrief-Generator/README.md

 # MDK Debrief Generator
 Create your own pre/post-game debriefings from MDK.

 Renders text the way MDK does it — actual bitmap fonts pulled from the game data, actual mission backgrounds, actual teletype sound.
 Type something, watch it clack out letter by letter, export it as a GIF or PNG.
 Optional CRT Scanline effect(does not save with image).
-All 25 original briefing and debriefing texts are in the preset dropdown, including the cut debriefings.
+All 25 original and cut briefing and debriefing texts are in the preset dropdown.

 ## Running it
 Double click "run_me.bat" to start a local server and load the app in your default browser.
 Be sure to close the console window when finished.